Minsk: Crime

 Minsk has the highest crime rate in Belarus – 193.5 crimes per 10,000 citizens.
 20–25% of all serious crimes in Belarus, 55% of bribes and 67% of mobile phone thefts are committed in Minsk.
 However, attorney general Grigory Vasilevich stated that the homicide rate in Minsk in 2008 was "relatively fine".

 The crime rate grew significantly in 2009 and 2010: for example, the number of corruption crimes grew by 36% in 2009 alone.
 Crime detection level varies from 13% in burglary to 92% in homicide with an average 40.1%.
 Many citizens are concerned for their safety at night and the strongest concern was expressed by residents of Chizhovka and Shabany microdistricts (both in Zavodski District).

 The SIZO-1 detention center, IK-1 general prison, and the KGB special jail called "Amerikanka" are all located in Minsk.
 Alexander Lukashenko's rivals in the 2010 presidential election were imprisoned in the KGB jail along with other prominent politicians and civil activists.
 Ales Michalevic, who was kept in this jail, accused the KGB of using torture.

 On 15 November 2020, more than 1,000 protesters were arrested during an anti-government protest.
-Protesters took to the streets in the capital, Minsk, following the death of an opposition activist, Roman Bondarenko.
+Protesters took to the streets in the capital, Minsk, following the death of an opposition activist, Raman Bandarenka.
 The activist died after allegedly being beaten up by the security forces.
 The protesters put flowers at the site where he was detained before succumbing to his injuries.

 Economy

 Minsk is the economic capital of Belarus.
 It has developed industrial and services sectors which serve the needs not only of the city, but of the entire nation.
 Minsk's contributions form nearly 46% of Belarusian budget.
 According to 2010 results, Minsk paid 15 trillion BYR to state budget while the whole income from all other regions was 20 trillion BYR.
 In the period January 2013 to October 2013, 70.6% of taxes in the budget of Minsk were paid by non-state enterprises, 26.3% by state enterprises, and 1.8% by individual entrepreneurs.
 Among the top 10 taxpayers were five oil and gas companies (including two Gazprom's and one Lukoil's subsidiaries), two mobile network operators (MTS and A1), two companies producing alcoholic beverages (Minsk-Kristall and Minsk grape wines factory) and one producer of tobacco goods.

 In 2012, Gross Regional Product of Minsk was formed mainly by industry (26.4%), wholesale (19.9%), transportation and communications (12.3%), retail (8.6%) and construction (5.8%).

-GRP of Minsk measured in Belarusian rubles was 55 billion(€20 billion) or around 1/3 of Gross domestic product of Belarus.
+The GRP of Minsk measured in Belarusian rubles was 55 billion (€20 billion) or around 1/3 of the GDP of Belarus.

 Minsk city has highest salaries in Belarus.
-As of July 2022 average gross salary in Minsk was 2,265 BYN per month or around €900 per month.
+As of December 2023 average gross salary in Minsk was 3,240 BYN per month (~ US$1,000).